3rraticpulse/3rraticpulse/README.md

 <br>

 <p align="center">
-my github page got super janked and banged up for no reason... ill fix it as some point but it is boring to look at right now sorry!
+my github page got super janked and banged up for no reason... ill fix it at some point but it is boring to look at right now sorry!